 A co-op apartment building will usually require at least 20 percent down.
-There are some co-op buildings that are more investor-friendly that require an all-cash offer.
-Some apartments will also require 30 to 50 percent down.
-Usually, the listing will indicate if there is a minimum downpayment, so look for this before you go tour the apartment.
+Some co-op buildings are more investor-friendly that require an all-cash offer.
+Some apartments will also need 30 to 50 percent down.
+Usually, the listing will indicate if there is a minimum downpayment, so look for this before you tour the apartment.

 If you’re buying in a co-op, the co-op board will review your proposed downpayment, as well as, your debt-to-income ratio.

 Even if a building allows your downpayment, that does not mean the seller will accept it.
 Sellers are attracted to all-cash or non-continent offers because of the likelihood the proposal will go through.